 Parents tell us...

-"She wasn't like my two boys; I thought maybe girls might be slower to develop."
+"She wasn't like my two boys; I thought maybe girls were slower to develop physically."

 "I could tell right away he didn't move and play like other kids."